French billionaire detained in Africa corruption probe

-PARIS (AP) — French billionaire Vincent Bollore has been detained for questioning in an investigation into alleged corruption during lucrative port deals in Africa.
+PARIS (AP) — One of France’s most powerful businessmen, Vincent Bollore, was detained for questioning Tuesday in an investigation into alleged corruption during lucrative port deals in Africa.

+His company’s shares plunged about 8 percent on the unexpected detention.
+The Bollore Group has vast holdings from transport to media and the oil business.

-A judicial official says Bollore was taken into custody Tuesday in the Paris suburb of Nanterre, along with other employees of his Bollore Group.
+Bollore was taken into custody Tuesday in the Paris suburb of Nanterre, along with other employees of his Bollore Group, according to a judicial official.
+The official did not provide further details and was not authorized to be publicly named discussing an ongoing investigation.

-The company’s shares fell on the news.
-Bollore Group and Bollore’s lawyers did not immediately comment.
+Bollore Group and Bollore’s lawyers did not respond to repeated requests for comment.

 Most Read Business Stories